David Villalpando: Career

-El Norte was also nominated for an Academy Award in 1985 as best script and a copy of the film is preserved in the UCLA film archive and in the Washington Congress Library.
+El Norte was also nominated for an Academy Award in 1985 as best script and a copy of the film is preserved in the UCLA film archive and in the Library of Congress.

 Villalpando has appeared in many international films like The Arrival, Men with Guns, Perdita Durango, Nazca, The Harvest, The Mask of Zorro, Daughter of the Puma, Nurses on the Line: The Crash of Flight 7 and American Family.

 Villalpando has also worked as an actor and writer in television.
 He is the author of several well-known TV series like Cero en conducta, La casa de la risa, La escuelita Vip, Par de Ases, Fábrica de Risas and Al ritmo de la noche.

 For many years he has portrayed Prof. Virolo in the little TV school Cero en Conducta and in La Escuelita VIP.

 From 2007 to 2012 he was part of the Mexican TV show Se Vale.
-At the present (2015) he is co-host of the TV show Noches con Platanito produced by Estrella TV in the USA.
+During the mid-2010s he co-hosted of the TV show Noches con Platanito produced by Estrella TV in the USA.
+As of 2023, he is a director of the Mexican TV series Una familia de diez, reuniting him with Jorge Ortiz de Pinedo.